Marcus Hook Roll Band: History

 Harry Vanda and George Young (both ex-the Easybeats) returned to London in 1970 to work as Vanda & Young, "freelance song writers, session men and producers".
 From 1970 to 1971 the duo worked on a number of one-off projects under various names.
 They released two singles, "Natural Man" (August 1972) and "Louisiana Lady" (March 1973) as Marcus Hook Roll Band with Wally Waller (Pretty Things) producing for EMI.
 Two Waller songs were used for the B-sides, "Boogalooing is for Wooing" and "Hoochie Coochie Har Kau".
 For the London recordings at Abbey Road Studios the Marcus Hook Roll Band were Vanda on guitar and vocals, George on vocals, rhythm guitar, piano and bass guitar, Alex Young on saxophone, Iain Campbell on bass guitar and Freddie Smith on drums.
 Albert Productions release "Natural Man" in Australia but it is an inferior version to that released in England, possible a demo, as Vanda & Young were in the habit of sending all their demos to Ted Albert in Sydney for him to use as he wished.

 In 1973 Vanda and Young returned to Australia.
 Their first project was meant to be the re-launch of Stevie Wright's career.
 But out of the blue came a message from Wally Waller that Capitol Records in the USA were showing interest and wanted an album.
 So Waller came to Sydney and with engineer Richard Lush they worked on the album.
 Vanda & Young had plenty of songs up their sleeve so they started from scratch.
 George invited his younger brothers along to observe and learn the recording process.
-Malcolm Young undoubtably played on the record.
+Malcolm Young undoubtedly played on the record.
 Angus Young was definitely present but it is unclear if any of his guitar work is on the record as his name does not appear on any of the production notes.
 In the absence of Ian Campbell, Harry and George shared the lead vocals between themselves.
 Harry played guitar and George bass.
 John Proud was brought in on the drums.
 Some saxophone by Howie Casey was added when Waller took the tapes back to London for mixing.